jfranco1701/STEM-Capstone-2019/finalreport.md

   * Input sanitization

 ## Results / Findings
-(brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)
+(brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings

-(bulleted lists can also be helpful to structure your results discussion)
-* outcome 1
-* outcome 2
+Gathered requirements for the application
+Built secured backend and frontend environments (with the help of JSON web tokens) Added the front-page UI with a navigation bar for login/logout and profile settings Added a user registration page which will link to the backend API Added a user login page which links to the backend API for authentication Added a page for adding new events which links to the backend API for saving to the production database

 ## Install Instructions (if applicable)
 ### Requirements